fire-at-will/BlueShell/readme.txt

         executed

 Difficulties:
-    - James had a lot of difficulty in implementing the history features due
+    - James had a lot of difficulty in first creating the Command object which is stored in the history queue, and then in implementing the history callback functions such as "!!" and "!X", where "X" is some integer 1-10.
+The most difficult problem encountered was resolving an issue where a shallow copy between arrays was occurring.

     - While working on the project, James and I both learned how to use C++ and GitHub.
 While they both took a good bit of reading to get used to, they